 Patient Churn Rate and Patient Lifespan Formulas

-Now, we will substitute the numbers we just found into these formulas.
+Now, substitute the numbers you just found into these formulas.

 To calculate patient churn rate and patient lifespan, you need to have done the prework.
 You should have found your patient recall time, the total number of unique patients seen within twice this timeframe, and the subset of those that returned.